scottp/CronAlarms/README.md

+NOTE:
+  This version is forked from: https://github.com/Martin-Laclaustra/CronAlarms It is experimental adding some features and will eventually become a merge request.
+  I don't recommend using this version.
+Scott 2021-03-28

 CronAlarms
 ==========
 Using expressions suitable for the program cron (crontab syntax), the library allows performing tasks at specific times or after specific intervals.